coreos/fleet/Documentation/deployment-and-configuration.md

 Authorizing a public SSH key is typically as easy as appending it to the user's `~/.ssh/authorized_keys` file.
 This may not be true on your systemd, though.
 If running CoreOS, use the built-in `update-ssh-keys` utility - it helps manage multiple authorized keys.

-To make things incredibly easy, included in the [fleet source](../scripts/fleetctl-inject-ssh.sh) is a script that will distribute SSH keys across a fleet cluster running on CoreOS.
+To make things incredibly easy, included in the [fleet source][fleetctl-inject-ssh] is a script that will distribute SSH keys across a fleet cluster running on CoreOS.
 Simply pipe the contents of a public SSH key into the script:

 ```
 cat ~/.ssh/id_rsa.pub | ./fleetctl-inject-ssh.sh simon